mcarlotclarke/hey-react/roll-dice/README.md

 # Roll Dice

 A simple app that lets you roll a pair of dice.
 The main goal of the app is to work with props, defaultProps, state, and simple click events in React.
+In the next step I added hooks.

 ## Getting Started with Create React App